 Ultimately it was the right vehicle.
 We knew we wanted a multi-fuel vehicle, but they are not as readily available as I had hoped.
 Diesel engines cannot run on propane as their primary fuel and propane is ideal.
 It can be stored in large quantities and lasts forever.
 The Chevy C70 ran on gasoline and we set it up for propane through Carb and Turbo.

 The GM 366 Tall Block was very popular for school buses that run on propane so it is a tried-and-true system.
 I don’t have it set up for natural gas, but I could.
-In the event of emergency situation, I believe that diesel will be harder to find than gas.
+In the event of an emergency situation, I believe that diesel will be harder to find than gas.
 I think propane will be most readily available.

 Bullet Proof Command Center

 Where the crew cab would have been we designed our own secondary cab area as a command center.
 The command center acts as a lock-down bullet-proof safe area in between the truck cab and the camper.
 It gives the truck a sleeping and comfort area and people can also work in the command center at the same time.

 The safe room is armored with steel and fiberglass.
 It also features an active Faraday cage to protect its occupants and the communication equipment, cameras, monitors, and computers from lightning, EMP, high voltage lines, and electronic eavesdropping.

 The Best Camper For The Survivor Truck